Ghost Stories of the Yorkshire Dales

 Always the perfect setting for a super creepy tale, right?

-During the drought this Summer (2022), the ruins of the village of West End began to emerge from the water (you can see them in the picture above).
+During the drought in the Summer of 2022, the ruins of the village of West End began to emerge from the water (you can see them in the picture above).
 Felled tree stumps, ruinous buildings, rusty remains of construction all began to reappear.
 It is said that one of the buildings that lies submerged beneath the surface is an old workhouse, which reportedly was horrific in the treatment of children.

 Tragically, they were so cruel that the ghostly cries of the children who were resident there are said to be heard rising from the depths of the reservoir.